tshort/FunctionalModels.jl/README.md

 FORTRAN code, yet, Sims attempts to compile the DASKR solver (in Sims/lib) if the dynamic linked library is not found.
 If DASKR is updated, it may need to be recompiled (the function `Sims.compile_daskr` does this).
+Note: to compile DASKR, gfortran must be installed.

 Sims.jl has one main module named `Sims`.
-This loads simulation code and a standard library of components.
+This module includes simulation code and a standard library of components.
 Another module named `SimsCore` only includes the core simulation code, not the standard library.

 Basic example
 -------------